German Templer colonies in Palestine: Jaffa colony

 Hoffman established a German colony in Jaffa (today part of Tel Aviv-Yafo) in 1869.
 It was built at the site of a former settlement by United States Christians, which had been abandoned by then, for which reason the area is known today as the American-Germany colony of Tel Aviv.
 A Protestant church – Immanuel Church – and a German Consulate were built in the colony by the local German Templer residents.

 The colony's oranges were the first to carry a "Jaffa" label, one of the better known agricultural brands in Europe, used to market Israeli oranges to this day.

 Sarona and Jerusalem

-In 1871, a third colony in Sarona, as the Templers' first agricultural colony, on the road from Jaffa to Nablus.
+In 1871, a third colony was set up in Sarona, as the Templers' first agricultural colony, on the road from Jaffa to Nablus.
 In 1873 a fourth colony was established in the Valley of Refaim outside Jerusalem's Old City.

 The Templers established a regular coach service between Haifa and the other cities, promoting the country's tourist industry, and made an important contribution to road construction.